 Further, as more and more child records are added to one parent level, the size of the record increases.
 When a user syncs, the entire record payload is sent to our servers, including parent and child data.
 When the number of child records reaches a certain point (usually thousands), syncs can take a significant amount of time to complete, or, if paired with a weaker internet connection, can timeout, causing the sync to fail.
 A limit to the number of records created in a repeatable section can be added in the app designer to avoid this.

 There are no set limits to the number of records in an account or app.
 Dozens of customers with over a million records in their account with no slowness in syncing.
 When you have apps with over 100,000 records, the initial mobile sync time can take a few minutes.
 However, additional syncs will only exchange new, edited, and deleted records and should be faster.
 These are referred to as changesets.
 Regular syncs do not exchange all records, so it should be quick regardless of how many records are in the app and account.
-We have a customer with over seven million records with no sync delays.

 When there is a high density of records on the map view, the browser can take longer than average to load the pin/dots on the map.
 The tile server API can lag when records are high in density.